lue-bird/lider/README.md

 ## conversation ideas

-Player selects dialog options even for characters <BIRD> speaks with.
-Emotions https://www.emotes.io/?unicode
+Player selects dialog options even for characters <BIRD> speaks with

-  - characters building trust by telling the truth.
-Then it gives you advice to choose between options that all just don't make sense
-  - thoughts of characters are displayed above their heads
+Thoughts of characters are displayed above their heads
-      - colored
+  - with pretty opaque colored background
   - bold, styled, distorted, hypnotic
-      - background and font
-      - emotions like _doubt_, _anxiety_, _hope_, _despair_
+  - emotions like _doubt_, _anxiety_, _hope_, _despair_, sometimes using emotes https://www.emotes.io/?unicode
   - colors like _yellow_, _black_, _grey_ (the blandest and most deep color of all)
-      - too short on screen to read fully, not repeatable, to make you kind of frustrated you missed the lore
+  - intentionally too short on screen to read fully, not repeatable, to make you kind of frustrated you missed the lore
   - sometimes _~_ wave if no thoughts

-  - repeated transitions, like _ ___ da daa da, da-dam!_
+Repeated transitions, like _ ___ da daa da, da-dam!_

-  - talking past the player
-  - meet <LIVING>, then go in a direction.
-    <LIVING> appears again (???)
+  - characters sometimes refer to your answers, even if you haven't even talked to them
-  - when first sit on branch:
+  - first NPC
+      - <INTRODUCTION>
         is it just just me or has my home's population just increased?
       - <BIRD> [no options] people don't reply to rhetorical Qs.
-  - <NARRATOR> (TODO into dialog) points you to hopeful stuff prominent in safe spots etc in the world and tells you some other sad peep did this.
-    Later gets caught by the player placing symbols like that hopeful thing.
-    When it breaks down it hurts more
-  - rule of thumb
-    for every viewpoint you adapt you must be able to define a line where you step back from it otherwise it becomes like a religion and you like a useful tool
-  - characters know your answers, even if you haven't even talked to them
-  - first NPC
+      - <INTRODUCTION>
+        don't be so stiff
       - <BIRD>
           - | how are you?
           - | more like who wants to know that